JeevanDamalcheruvuHO/qe-guild/templates/Template-standards.md

 * All boilerplates follow the same top-level and internal structure.
 * Each framework and language implementation that includes a `README.md`.
-* CI/CD, docs, and scripts are organized and standardized.
+* CI/CD, docs, and scripts are organised and standardised.
 * Documentation lives under `/docs/` under each boilerplate.